bbc/vc2_conformance/docs/source/user_guide/generating_static_analyses.rst

 Generating static wavelet filter analyses
 =========================================

-The generation of certain test cases requires a mathematical anlaysis of the wavelet filter used by the codec under test.
+The generation of certain test cases requires a mathematical analysis of the wavelet filter used by the codec under test.
 The VC-2 conformance software is supplied with analyses for all wavelet filter configurations for which a default quantisation matrix is available.
 To enable testing of other codec